How to Clean a Dog Potty Tray: Keep It Fresh and Odor-Free

 Avoiding Harsh Chemicals

 Many standard household cleaners contain harsh chemicals like bleach or ammonia, which can break down plastic or metal tray components.
 Over time, repeated exposure may lead to discoloration, cracking, or warping.
 For a dog potty tray care routine that promotes durability, always opt for pet-safe, biodegradable cleaners designed for use on pet products.
 These solutions clean effectively without leaving behind abrasive residues or strong odors.
-Additionally, abrasive tools like steel wool should be avoided, as they can scratch the surface and create places where bacteria might thrive.
+Additionally, abrasive tools such as steel wool should be avoided, as they can scratch the surface and create areas where bacteria might thrive.

 Choosing the Right Bark Potty Pad Size